 Why Hydration Matters for Your Health

-P Water App makes this tracking effortless.
+P makes pattern tracking simple.
 Instead of logging every glass of water, you tap one button on your way to the bathroom.
-Research shows that bathroom visit frequency is a validated indicator of hydration status, giving you objective data to share with your doctor.
+Research shows that bathroom visit frequency can be a practical hydration-awareness signal, giving you personal data you can discuss with your doctor.

-Explore the guides below to learn how hydration affects your specific condition.
+Explore the guides below to learn how hydration can matter when living with specific health concerns.

 GLP-1 Medications and Hydration